jobsta/albumapp-web2py/README.rst

 Run App
 -------

-Activate virtual environment (if not already active):
+Activate the virtual environment (if not already active):

 .. code:: shell

     $ . env/bin/activate

-Start web2py webserver (with default password for admin console):
+Start the web2py webserver (with default password for admin console):

 .. code:: shell